largehadroncollider/lhcSiteSource/content/meshtastic.md

 If you're using one of the supported ESP32 devices, you can head to the [Meshtastic Flasher](https://flasher.meshtastic.org/), select your board, the version of the firmware you want to flash, and click "Flash".

-We recommend to flash the latest Beta firmware, as the Alpha firmware may not be stable. **version 2.3.15 beta introduced fixes for large meshes, so we recommend to use this version or newer.**
+We recommend to **version 2.4.0 alpha or newer*** as they introduced fixes for large meshes.

-More info is available on the [Flashing Firmware](https://meshtastic.org/docs/getting-started/flashing-firmware/esp32/) section.
+More info is available on the [Flashing Firmware](https://meshtastic.org/docs/getting-started/flashing-firmware/) section.

 After flashing the firmware, you will need to configure the device to connect to the Meshtastic network.
 You can do this using the Meshtastic app on your phone, or by connecting to the device using a web browser.